Kong/docs.konghq.com/app/_hub/kong-inc/grpc-web/index.md

 ## Usage

-You should enable this plugin on a Kong Route that serves the `http(s)` protocol but proxies to a Service with the `grpc(s)` protocol.
+Enable this plugin on a Kong Route that serves the `http(s)` protocol but proxies to a Service with the `grpc(s)` protocol.

 Sample configuration via declarative (YAML):